Knight-Yoshi/WysiBB/README.md

 WysiBB is a jQuery visual WYSIWYG editor for BBcode.
 For more information please visit [wysibb.com](http://www.wysibb.com)

+### This branch will be used to convert WysiBB from jQ to ES6/2015

 ## Usage

 Include the JQuery and WysiBB files